FreeLoaderz/constitution/ADAO-Constitution-v01.md

 **Section 6.2 - Material Adverse Exception Event.** Notwithstanding anything to the contrary set forth in Section 4, if there is a Material Adverse Exception Event, then the rules and procedures set forth in this clause shall determine the rights and obligations of the GovToken Holders relating to the ADAO property.

-**Section 6.3 - Member Management Procedures.** All ADAO Members agree to act in accordance with the standards of professional conduct outlined in the Handbook and posted in the Discord server agreement.
-In order to uphold these standards ADAO Core Contributors shall appoint ADAO account moderators who will be empowered to ban accounts from the Discord Server and block accounts on social media platforms.
+**Section 6.3 - Member Management Procedures.** All ADAO Members agree to act in accordance with the standards of professional conduct outlined in the Handbook and posted in the Designated Communication Platform.
+In order to uphold these standards ADAO Core Contributors shall appoint ADAO account moderators who will be empowered to ban accounts from the Designated Communication Platform and block accounts on social media platforms.
 While banned or blocked, GovToken Holders are still eligible to vote on proposals through the Designated Smart Contract.
 If an individual wishes to have a banned or blocked account reinstated to good standing with ADAO they may appeal to the moderator(s) who banned them or submit a proposal to the Designated Smart Contract asking the ADAO Membership to override the ban.

-# Article VII - Dividends and Legal Matters
+# Article VII - Fiscal Matters

 **Section 7.1 - No Patronage Dividends.** There will be no patronage dividends offered for members of ADAO.
-Assets will be distributed from the Treasury only for the purpose of funding bounties, which are 1) Grants of tokens offered to contributors who do work furthering the mission of the organization, 2) Funding for Ancillary Contracts that shall provide for work furthering the mission of the organization, or 3) Payments for services rendered by persons designated by the organization.
+Assets will be distributed from the Treasury only for the purpose of funding bounties, which are 1) Grants of tokens offered to contributors who do work furthering the mission of the organization, 2) Funding for Ancillary Contracts that shall support work furthering the mission of the organization, or 3) Payments for services rendered by persons designated by the organization.

+**Section 7.2 - Fiscal year.** The fiscal year of ADAO shall be the calendar year beginning January 1st and Ending December 31st.

+# Article VIII - Legal Matters

-**Section 7.2 - Legal Representatives.** ADAO shall designate individuals to serve as legal representatives of the organization.
+**Section 8.1 - Legal Representatives.** ADAO shall designate individuals to serve as legal representatives of the organization.
 These individuals shall form a Non-profit Foundation (the "ADAO Foundation") in a physical legal jurisdiction in order to safeguard the interests of the organization and shall have the power to sign and bind for the DAO insofar as their actions are approved by DAO governance.
+Legal representatives of the DAO shall have their identity recorded in the metadata of a Non-Fungible Token minted on the Designated Blockchain and placed in the ADAO Treasury.

-**Section 7.3 - ADAO Foundation.** The ADAO Foundation shall be governed by a Board of Directors appointed by ADAO governance procedure.
-The ADAO Foundation shall hold the intellectual propery, trademarks, blahblah of the DAO...
-XXX NEEDS WORK XXX
+**Section 8.2 - ADAO Foundation.** The ADAO Foundation shall be governed by a Board of Directors appointed by ADAO governance procedure.
+The foundation shall Hold the intellectual DAO’s interests, property rights, and enforce any such related legal rights.

-# Article VIII - Fiscal and Miscellaneous Matters

-**Section 8.1 - Fiscal year.** The fiscal year of ADAO shall be the calendar year beginning January 1st and Ending December 31st.

-**Section 8.2 - Indemnification.** ADAO shall indemnify its managers, officers, employees, to the fullest extent possible, and may indemnify such persons as deemed necessary.
-Indemnification payments shall be made on a priority basis but only in such increments and at such times as will not jeopardize the ability of ADAO to pay its other obligations as they become due.
+**Section 8.3 - Indemnification.** The foundation shall indemnify its managers, officers, employees, to the fullest extent possible, and may indemnify ADAO Members or other such persons as deemed necessary.
+Indemnification payments shall be made on a priority basis but only in such increments and at such times as will not jeopardize the ability of the foundation to pay its other obligations as they become due.

-**Section 8.3 - Communication by electronic means.** Unless otherwise required by law or by agreement, any notice, vote, consent, petition, or other oral or written communication required or permitted can be delivered by electronic means, provided that, in the case where such communication expressly or impliedly requires the signature of the person submitting the communication, means are in place to reasonably assure the authenticity of the signature.
+**Section 8.4 - Communication by electronic means.** Unless otherwise required by law or by agreement, any notice, vote, consent, petition, or other oral or written communication required or permitted can be delivered by electronic means, provided that, in the case where such communication expressly or impliedly requires the signature of the person submitting the communication, means are in place to reasonably assure the authenticity of the signature.

 # Article IX - Interpretation and Amendment of Constitution